Igor's Techno Club

 Syncing Dependencies

-To ensure your virtual environment matches the dependencies specified in your pyproject.toml and uv.lock files, use:
+Ensure your virtual environment matches pyproject.toml and uv.lock:

 uv sync